stevavoliajvar/stop_cloudflare/PEOPLE.md

+- Cloudflare just invites me to complete another Captcha, and your website spins unresponsively.
+I don't normally talk bad but this is incompetence of the highest order. ([cavalier17cod](https://twitter.com/Cavalier17COD/status/1316529676005695488))
+- your captchas are not loading, websites just endlessly attempt to load your captcha, preventing access to the website.
+Fix your shit. ([vaelys_au](https://twitter.com/Vaelys_au/status/1316357219298861059))
+- It would be nice to be able to access your site, but Cloudflare is denying me access, despite doing the captcha tick box and photo recognition thing several times.
+Security so tough, that no one can access your site?! ([luutamusic](https://twitter.com/LuutaMusic/status/1315765809277435906))
+- Maintenance?
+The web server reported a bad gateway error.
+Ray ID: 5e2644b29cb2f5df Your IP address: 177.51.146.238 Error reference number: 502 Cloudflare Location: São Paulo ([maxmag981](https://twitter.com/maxmag981/status/1316573747655176192))
+- I got an error message for that.
+"There is an unknown connection issue between Cloudflare and insanity.
+As a result, the web page can not be displayed."
+Note: It's definitely "insanity" and not "insanitary" ([fauxmole](https://twitter.com/FauxMole/status/1316087885624414208))
+- 500 ERROR Connection timed out The initial connection between Cloudflare's network and the origin web server timed out.
+As a result, the web page can not be displayed.
+You seem to be having a problem. ([speakcamera](https://twitter.com/Speakcamera/status/1315939581821296640))
+- problem with access: Error 1020 Ray ID: 5e13dd320c102c5a • 2020-10-12 21:20:18 UTC Access denied What happened?
+This website is using a security service to protect itself from online attacks Cloudflare Ray ID: 5e13dd320c102c5a • Your IP: 2.99.5.196 ([pasqdek](https://twitter.com/pasqdek/status/1315764997956554753))
+- Your website login is down?
+I get a cloudflare error. ([pump_eet](https://twitter.com/PUMP_EET/status/1315481610175873026))
 - The site is not available at all, servers are down, 15 minutes ago only a cloudflare captcha was responding, now not even that.
 ETA on restoring functionalities?
 I had big auctions set for today, this has happened before, no IT division? ([sebimihaila](https://twitter.com/SebiMihaila/status/1314187047771541505))
 - I can’t access your website.
 Keep getting a Cloudflare landing page and after verifying through captcha, design pages never load.
 Extremely frustrated. ([imdavidraymond](https://twitter.com/ImDavidRaymond/status/1313677725543129088))
 - Fuck these captchas.
 Keep getting them on cloudflare and 4chan threads all the same.
 What happened to the simple: "Please type two scrambled strings" captcha. ([bishoujonews](https://twitter.com/BishoujoNEWS/status/1313261767980650499))